Meet the team

 I also look after programmes around resilience and wellbeing, and projects around supporting LAC/CIC children and young people.
 I was the first in my family to attend university, and am keen to see that young people from all backgrounds and experiences are properly represented in higher education.

 I am responsible for managing our WP Student Ambassador programme, as well as developing and delivering a training programme to ensure our ambassadors have the skills they need to support the WP team’s activities both on and off campus.

 I also work closely with our network of London schools in delivering outreach which helps pupils to make an informed decision about higher education.

 Prior to joining the University of Sussex, I worked at Aston University as a Schools Liaison Officer where I was responsible for managing all pre-16 enrichment activities for students throughout Birmingham and the West Midlands.

-I have also completed a PGCE in Primary Education, in addition to a CELTA, having taught English as a Foreign Language for number of years
+I have also completed a PGCE in Primary Education, in addition to a CELTA, having taught English as a Foreign Language for a number of years.

 Deputy Head of Widening Participation